7devv/custom-filter-plugin/README.md

  2. Activate the plugin through the 'Plugins' menu in WordPress.
  3. Install the official Font Awesome plugin for the checkmark icon to work or remove from PHP file.

+ ## Updating/contributing

+ 1. To update the plugin, edit files as needed
+ 2. Update sliderfilter.php version and release notes (top section) with useful information
+ 3. Compress the custom-product-filter into zip following the version format
+ 4. Upload to plugin install page https://apexcountertopsnw.com/wp-admin/plugin-install.php?tab=upload
+ 5. If making big changes to anything, it may be best to delete the plugin and upload the new version, instead of overwriting.

 ## Usage

 After activating the plugin, you can use the shortcode `[custom_product_filter]` to display the filter and product grid on any page or post.